WordPress/gutenberg/docs/blocks/introducing-attributes-and-editable-fields.md

 Until now, the `edit` and `save` functions have returned a simple representation of a paragraph element.
 We also learned how these functions are responsible for _describing_ the structure of the block's appearance.
 If the user changes a block, this structure may need to change.
 To achieve this, the state of a block is maintained throughout the editing session as a plain JavaScript object, and when an update occurs, the `edit` function is invoked again.
 Put another way: __the output of a block is a function of its attributes__.

 One challenge of maintaining the representation of a block as a JavaScript object is that we must be able to extract this object again from the saved content of a post.
-This is achieved with the block type's `attribute` property:
+This is achieved with the block type's `attributes` property:

 {% codetabs %}
 {% ES5 %}